Albert Brown Chandler

 Albert Brown Chandler (August 20, 1840 – February 23, 1923) was an American corporate executive.
 He was notable for his association with Abraham Lincoln during Chandler's service as a War Department telegraph operator during the American Civil War, and his later work as president of the Postal Telegraph Company.

 Early life

-Albert B. Chandler was born in Randolph, Vermont on August 20, 1840.
+Albert B. Chandler was born in Randolph, Vermont on August 20, 1840, one of thirteen children born to William brown and Electa (Owen) Chandler.
 He was educated in the local schools of Randolph and the Randolph Academy.
 He lived near a print shop in Randolph, as well as the local telegraph office, which enabled him to acquire training in both trades while he was still a teenager.

 Chandler became a telegraph operator for Western Union, and managed the office in Bellaire, Ohio from 1858 to 1859.
 From 1859 to 1863 he was the agent of the Cleveland & Pittsburgh Railroad in Manchester, Pennsylvania.

 American Civil War service

 In June 1863, Chandler began work at the War Department as a disbursing clerk, cashier, and telegraph operator in the U.S. Military Telegraph Corps.
 He developed ciphers for transmitting secret communications, and worked with Thomas Eckert and Charles A. Tinker as confidential telegraphers for President Abraham Lincoln and Secretary of War Edwin Stanton.
 After the war Chandler returned to Western Union, where he was in charge of completing new cables for operation of Transatlantic telegraph service, and for service between the United States and Cuba.